hanaoy0525/UoB-COMSM01102023-group-17/game/log.md

 * OutOfRange at the beginning of the game

-* Doddle now can jump croos the platform rather than change direction to fall
+* Doddle now can jump across the platform rather than change direction to fall

 * Doddle's jump distance